I have always been a nervous driver, afraid I’ll zig when I should zag. That fear started the first time I sat in the driver’s seat.

-Vicki was visibly impressed.
-“We ought to take it for a spin,” she said.
+“We ought to take it for a spin.”
+Vicki’s suggestion signaled her approval.

 I went inside and retrieved the spare key from the key rack and off we went.
 Vicki told me to put the clutch in and let it out slowly when she had the car in gear.
-It took a couple starts and stops but I finally got going.
+After a few jerky starts and stops, I finally got going.
 I slowly navigated the two blocks up to the highway stop sign.
 In our small rural town, Sundays were usually pretty quiet.
 There was no traffic as I carefully made a right turn and drove the quarter mile to the town’s only service road.

-The gravel was a bit more unstable than the highway pavement had been.
+The gravel was more unstable than the paved highway had been.
 After a couple minor slips, I was ready to turn around and go home.
 But turn where?
-Finally I approached another road, where I could turn right (the only way I had ever turned).
-I left off the gas, but Vicki screamed, “You’re going too fast!”
-We never really found out if she was right about that because she grabbed the wheel and pushed it to the left.
-The car left the road, hit the ditch, and went on to collide with a barbed wire fence and the metal fence post that had held the fence in place.
+Finally, I saw another road, where I could turn right (the second and only turn I had made to date).
+I left off the gas as I cranked the wheel, but Vicki screamed, “You’re going too fast!”
+We never found out if she was right because she grabbed the wheel and pushed it to the left.
+The car veered out of the turn into the ditch and collided with a barbed wire fence and the metal fence post that held the fence in place.

-Luckily, neither of us was hurt.
-It seemed as if just as we had made sure we were both alright, we looked up and saw the tractor coming towards us down the road.
-We were terrified of the damage the collision had done to the farmer’s fence.
-What would he say?
-But, luck was still with us.
-He was relieved to see we were both okay.
-Without a reprimand, he pulled the car from the ditch and pointed it in the direction of town.
+Just as we determined that we were both uninjured, we saw the tractor coming towards us down the road.
+The thought of meeting the owner of the damaged fence left us both shaking.
+What would the farmer say?
+But luck was with us.
+Instead of angry, he acted relieved to see we were unharmed.
+Without a reprimand, he pulled the car from the ditch and pointed it towards town.
 When we asked him what he wanted for the damage to the fence and bent fence post, he just chuckled.
 “It’ll grow back.”

 However, neither Vicki nor I were going to get by unscathed.
-As the farmer pulled the Galaxy from the ditch, a steady parade of vehicles appeared from town.
-Vicki and I were the village's Sunday afternoon entertainment!
-All we could hope to do is hope to hide the damage to the car as well as possible.
-Shaking with nerves, fear, and remorse, I carefully drove the car back home.
-Together, we worked at backing the car into a spot as close as we could to its original spot.
+As the farmer pulled the Galaxy from the ditch, a steady parade of vehicles appeared from our village.
+Vicki and I were the towns-people’s Sunday afternoon entertainment!
+Our hope of hiding the accident from our parents dwindled.
+People will talk, especially in small towns.
+Still, we hoped somehow to hide the damage we had done to the car.
+Still shaking, I carefully drove back home.
+Together, we worked at backing the car into a spot as close to its original spot as we could manage.

-Surprisingly, there were no dents in the vehicle.
-The hood, though, had several long scratches from the barbed wire.
+The fence hadn’t dented the car, but its barbed wire had etched several long scratches in the hood.
 Black shoe polish and magic marker did a fair cover-up… or so we thought.

 The next day, after school, my mother met me at the door.
-She told me that I was grounded for a month, but for now, she had made arrangements with Vicki’s folks for me to stay there until my Dad had “cooled off.”
-It seems the town was buzzing with our Sunday escapade.
+She sentenced me to a month of grounding, but for now she had arranged for me to stay at Vicki’s house until my Dad cooled off.
+As expected, the town buzzed with our Sunday escapade.